apache/arrow/docs/source/developers/cpp/emscripten.rst

 .. under the License.

-.. highlight:: console .. _developers-cpp-emscripten:
+.. highlight:: console

+.. _developers-cpp-emscripten:
 #################################################
- Cross compiling for Webassembly with Emscripten
+Cross compiling for WebAssembly with Emscripten
 #################################################

 ***************
  Prerequisites
 ***************
-You need cmake and compilers etc. installed as per the normal build instructions.
-Before building with emscripten, you also need to install emscripten and activate it using the commands below (see https://emscripten.org/docs/getting_started/downloads.html for details).
+You need CMake and compilers etc. installed as per the normal build instructions.
+Before building with Emscripten, you also need to install Emscripten and activate it using the commands below (see https://emscripten.org/docs/getting_started/downloads.html for details).

 .. code:: shell